Bobby Joe Green

-Bobby Joe Green (May 7, 1936 – May 28, 1993) was an American professional football player who was a punter and running back in the National Football League (NFL) for fourteen seasons during the 1960s and early 1970s.
-Green played college football for the Florida Gators, and thereafter, he played professionally for the Pittsburgh Steelers and the Chicago Bears of the NFL.
+Bobby Joe Green (May 7, 1936 – May 28, 1993) was an American professional football player who was a punter for 14 seasons in the National Football League (NFL) with the Pittsburgh Steelers and the Chicago Bears.
+He played college football for the Florida Gators.

 Early life

-Green was born in Vernon, Texas in 1936.
+Green was born in Vernon, Texas, in 1936.
 He attended College High School in Bartlesville, Oklahoma, and he played high school football for the College High Wildcats.

 College career

 Green accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he was a punter and halfback for coach Bob Woodruff's Gators teams from 1958 and 1959.
 As a senior in 1959, he kicked fifty-four punts for an average distance of 44.9 yards—still the Gators' single-season record.
 Woodruff ranked him and Don Chandler as the Gators' best kickers of the 1950s.
 His 82-yard punt against the Georgia Bulldogs in 1958 remains the longest punt by a Gator in the modern era.
 Green was also a sprinter and high jumper on the Florida Gators track and field team.
 He was later inducted into the University of Florida Athletic Hall of Fame as a "Gator Great."

 Green also appeared on Oklahoma's 1956 National Championship roster.